hbalasu1/Argimax_Granty/README.md

 * [guvas12d.py] for grove UV detection sensor control code
 * [stepmotor.py]  for stepper motor control code
 * [th02.py]  for tempterature and humidity sensor control code
+* [servo.py]  for servo motor control library
+* [sweep.py]  for servo motor to move from 0 to 90 degree

 # WebSocket Example
 all code are getting from google :)